 “It’s a really great community, and it’s a really great workspace,” Chmiel said about the LIGO group at Kenyon.
 “The physics department is really good at giving you spaces to work together, and that’s what the lab feels like.”
-Because of her experience with the Wades, Chmiel is considering enrollment in a graduate school with a LIGO group.
+Chmiel is now continuing her study of physics at the University of Chicago.

 The Wades are working to open up research opportunities to even more students.
 They have brought the Aerocibo Remote Command Center (ARCC) program to Kenyon, which allows undergraduates — even those who have never taken a physics class — to remotely control two of the world’s largest radio telescopes in West Virginia and Puerto Rico to observe pulsars, or rapidly rotating neutron stars that regularly emit beams of radio waves.
 The information collected from the students’ pulsar exploration can be used to search for gravitational waves.

 “It’s a big responsibility, but Kenyon students are ready for it,” Leslie said.

 Ultimately, the Wades have a whole universe left to explore through LIGO.